 Birmingham Botanical Gardens, Victorian botanical garden in Edgbaston, England.

-The gardens were founded in 1829 by the Birmingham Botanical and Horticultural Society and opened to members in 1832 following designs by J.C.
+The gardens were founded in 1829 by the Birmingham Botanical and Horticultural Society and opened in 1832 following designs by landscape gardener J.C.
 Loudon.
-They were conceived as a place for botanical research and public education.
+Over time they shifted from a members-only scientific institution toward a public garden open to anyone.

 The community of curious travelers